 The Department of Justice published an interim final rule on September 6, 1996, which amended then-INS regulations to define the term "an alien who is lawfully present in the United States" so that the Social Security Administration may determine which aliens are eligible for benefits under title II of the Social Security Act.
 DHS now plans to issue a final rule to complete the rulemaking action.

 Action Date FR Cite

 Interim Final Rule 09/06/96 61 FR 47039

-Interim Final Rule 11/05/96
+Interim Final Rule Comment Period End 11/05/96

-Comment Period End

-Final Action 12/00/06
+Final Action To Be Determined

-Pogulatory Flovib ility Apoly roio